 Overall, the population and household bases within the Emporia Site PMA have been generally stable since 2010.
-These trends are projected to remain relatively stable through 2028.
-However, senior households ages 75 and older within the market are expected to experience significant growth between 2023 and 2028.
-Nonetheless, over 61.0% of all households within the Emporia Site PMA are anticipated to be under the age of 65 in 2028, demonstrating that there will continue to be a larger number of age-appropriate households present within the market to support the subject project.
+These trends are projected to remain relatively stable through 2029.
+However, senior households ages 75 and older within the market are expected to experience significant growth between 2024 and 2029.
+Nonetheless, nearly 61.0% of all households within the Emporia Site PMA are anticipated to be under the age of 65 in 2029, demonstrating that there will continue to be a larger number of age-appropriate households present within the market to support the subject project.
 Further, the subject project will be able to accommodate virtually all renter households within the Site PMA, based on household size.
 Overall, the demographic trends contained within this report demonstrate a generally stable and sufficient base of potential support for the subject project.